wtraylor/modular_megafauna_model/docs/model.md

 The exponent makes the parameters b and c explicit.
 Parameter *c* is called the **midpoint** value of a generalized logistic function.
-It is the body condition at which 50% of females are pregnant.
+It is the body condition at which 50% of the maximum annual growth rate is reached.
 Parameter *b* is called **growth rate** and defines the slope of the curve—the softness of the threshold, one could say.

 ![Logistic model of correlating number of offspring in the breeding season with body condition of females in the mating season.](images/reproduction_illius2000resource.png)